plarson/flutter_paseto/README.md

 | PASERK    | ❌          |

-Requires a patched version of [Flutter cryptography](https://github.com/plarson/flutter_cryptography/tree/plarson/disable-mac-verification) that disables MAC verification.
+Requires a patched version of [flutter_cryptography](https://github.com/plarson/flutter_cryptography/tree/plarson/disable-mac-verification) that disables MAC verification.

 ## Decode a Token into a Message